 She sits on the patio, head to toe in black, drinking a Dirty Ginger, a soy milk latte with spicy ginger syrup in it.
 She smiles slyly and says it’s her fourth.
 I greet her, take off my suit jacket, brush the shaggy blond hair out of my eyes, and set up to record our chat.
 She says she only has half an hour before she has to go do comedy in the basement of a wine shop.

 Ohhh, this is weird but it was definitely Boy George.

 Yeah, I just thought he was spectacular.
 I still do.
-When I was a twelve year old, I had a poster of Culture Club on my wall that I would kiss every night before bed.
+At twelve year old, I had a poster of Culture Club on my wall that I kissed every night before bed.
 When I took it down, George’s lips were clear with greasy little-kid Chapstick kisses.

 What was the first record you ever bought?

 The first single was Celebration by Kool and the Gang.
 This was about ten years after it came out, but I heard it in one of my mom’s Jazzercise classes and I had to have it.

 And the first LP?